Eclipse openGENESIS Working Group Charter

 Classes of openGENESIS

 Driver Members are organizations that view the openGENESIS activities as strategic to their organization.
 These members will invest resources to sustain and shape the activities of this working group as well as maintain the scope of openGENESIS.
 Driver Members include users and strategic contributors related to the technologies and results provided by the openGENESIS working group.
 Driver members will lead the operation of the working group, support the "openGENESIS Spotlight Projects" ("GSLP") and will act as first contact of the working group.
-An openGENESIS WG Driver Member must be at least a Solutions Member of the Eclipse Foundation.
+An openGENESIS WG Driver Member must be at least a Contributing Member of the Eclipse Foundation.

 Development Members are organizations that are interested to benefit from the openGENESIS community.
 They will lead or participate in "openGENESIS Spotlight Projects" ("GSLP") and investigate the technical questions.
 They will propose and execute the GSLPs according to the processes defined by the openGENESIS working group.
 Development members will invest efforts to the openGENESIS Spotlight Projects ("GSLP") as defined in the proposal.
-An openGENESIS WG Development Member must be at least a Solutions Member of the Eclipse Foundation.
+An openGENESIS WG Development Member must be at least a Contributing Member of the Eclipse Foundation.

 Guest members are organizations who have been invited for one year by the Steering Committee of openGENESIS WG.
 Typical Guest Members include academic entities or non-profit organizations, who want to have a closer look before deciding on their strategy.
 Guest Members are allowed to participate in the openGENESIS WG within the scope of their invitation.
 Guest Members are not allowed to become a Steering Committee Member and they have no right to vote concerning the matters of the working group.
 Invitations may be renewed by the Steering Committee.
 Guest Members are required to sign the participation agreement.
 An openGENESIS WG Guest Member must be at least an Associate Member of the Eclipse Foundation.